 Reserves

 Accumulated funds that finance the net assets.
-Reserves may be designated for specific purposes.
 Usable reserves are generated from realised gains and can be used to finance day-to-day operations.
 Unusable reserves are generated from unrealised gains and are not available to finance revenue deficits.